Chuck Loeb: Groups

 In New York, Loeb played with Chico Hamilton, Ray Barreto, and Hubert Laws.
 Starting in 1979, he was a member of Stan Getz's group.
 Getz later became the best man at his wedding to singer Carmen Cuesta.
 Loeb and Mitchel Forman, who was also in Getz's group, formed the jazz fusion band Metro (1994).
 In the 1980s, he was a member of the group Steps Ahead, which included Michael Brecker, someone Loeb credits as an influence.
 He replaced Larry Carlton as guitarist in Fourplay (2010).

 Loeb and his wife recorded together, with Cuesta providing vocals on his albums and Loeb playing on Cuesta's albums, and their daughters Lizzy and Christina contributing vocals.

 Solo career

 Loeb began a solo career in 1988 with his debut album My Shining Hour on the Japanese record label Pony Canyon.
 He released subsequent albums on DMP Digital Music Products among them Life Colors (1990).
 Loeb ultimately achieved commercial success with Shanachie Records on The Music Inside (1996).
 The title song from the album held the number one position on the jazz charts for six weeks.
-Later, he produced Moon, the Stars, & the Setting Sun (1998), Listen (1999) In a Heartbeat (2001), and All There Is (2002).
+Later, he produced The Moon, the Stars, & the Setting Sun (1998), Listen (1999) In a Heartbeat (2001), and All There Is (2002).

 Loeb's music has appeared on TV shows, commercials, and movie soundtracks, including The Untouchables, You've Got Mail, and Hitch.

 His composition Logic of Love was nominated for a Grammy in 2015.